barbarer/HW9-Database/README.md

 - See HW-DB.py for more details.
 - See twitter_cache.json for the cache data that you will use for running the unittests.

-Upload a link to your repository on canvas to submit.

 Clone the project to your local computer
   - git clone projecturl